What is PROGRAF?

 - severe low red blood cell count (anemia).

-The most common side effects of PROGRAF in people who have received a kidney, liver or heart transplant are:
+The most common side effects of PROGRAF in people who have received a kidney, liver, heart or lung transplant are:

 high blood sugar (diabetes)